Grand View Health Testing and Imaging

 Grand View Health offers sophisticated health technology and services in outpatient settings throughout our communities.
 Each patient-centered environment takes into account your comfort and convenience.
 Many of our centers offer early morning, evening, and weekend hours.

-Grand View has eight testing and imaging centers conveniently located in Chalfont, Dublin, Harleysville, Lansdale, Pennsburg, Quakertown and Sellersville.
+Grand View has seven testing and imaging centers conveniently located in Chalfont, Dublin, Harleysville, Lansdale, Pennsburg, Quakertown and Sellersville.
 Each outpatient center offers a variety of primary care and specialty physician practices (i.e., OB/GYN, cardiology), as well as X-rays, laboratory services and more, all in one convenient location.
 Our list of outpatient centers provides the services, which vary by location.
 Each location has its own central registration desk, where patients should report to prior to having a test.

 No appointment needed for routine blood work or general X-ray.
 Walk-ins are welcome.
 For all other outpatient services call 215-453-4100 or toll-free 1-866-273-0924 to schedule an appointment.

 We are committed to providing comprehensive tests and treatments services to the community including:

 - Cardiac Stress Test: Stress tests are used to help diagnose coronary heart disease, assess your exercise capability, and determine how well your heart handles its workload.

 - Echocardiogram (cardiac echo): An echocardiogram, also called a cardiac echo, is an ultrasound scan of the heart that uses high-frequency sound waves to provide pictures of the heart’s valves and chambers.

 - Electrocardiogram (EKG): An EKG is a test that measures and records the heart’s electrical signals as they travel through the heart.
 Patterns among the heartbeats and rhythms help doctor’s diagnose various heart conditions.